mF2C/dataClay/demos/cimi/README.md

 - `src/model`: class model for a distributed index of text objects.
 - `src/app`: main application for this CIMI filtering demo.
+- `json` : folder with JSON files to register agents, devices and services.
+- `queries` : folder containing some query examples for devices and services. \*.txt files contain their user-friendly representation.
+- `queries/devices` : devices query examples in AST format (from Sixsq CIMI parser).
+Each test corresponding to one query from queries/devices.txt.
+- `queries/services` : services query examples in AST format (from Sixsq CIMI parser).
+Each test corresponding to one query from queries/services.txt.

 - `cfgfiles`: folder containing session.properties for apps plus client.properties as example to connect to (dockerized) dataClay.
 - `*.sh`: scripts sorted by execution order for a full test.